kaisadilla/judith/.info/spec.md

     is_read: Bool
 end

--- Now, we'll implement ISummarizable for both types: impl ISummarizable for Article
+-- Now, we'll implement ISummarize for both types: impl ISummarize for Article
-    func summary ()
+    func summary (self)
-        -- Here we are implementing ISummarizable methods for instances of -- Article specifically, so "self" is of type Article.
-Thus, .content -- refers to Article.content, not ISummarizable.content (which doesn't -- exist).
+        -- Here we are implementing ISummarize methods for instances of -- Article specifically, so "self" is of type Article.
+Thus, .content -- refers to Article.content, not ISummarize.content (which doesn't -- exist).
         return .content.substr(100) + "..."
     end

-    func get_is_read ()
+    func get_is_read (self)
         return .is_read
     end

-    impure func mark_as_read ()
+    impure func mark_as_read (var self)
         .is_read = true
     end

-    -- Note that extended_summary cannot be implemented, as that's a method -- owned and implemented by ISummarizable. end
+    -- Note that extended_summary cannot be implemented, as that's a method -- owned and implemented by ISummarize. end

-impl ISummarizable for Post
+impl ISummarize for Post
     -- ...
 end
 ```